 Unlike its sister city, Santa Monica, Los Angeles does not have separate sick leave provisions for small businesses.
 All sizes of businesses within the city’s borders have the same provisions.

-However, small and large businesses alike, who choose to front load sick leave, must front load 48 hours of sick leave on January 1, 2018.
-Larger businesses were required to front load 48 hours on January 1, 2017.
+However, small and large businesses alike, who choose to front-load sick leave, must front load 48 hours of sick leave on January 1, 2018.
+Larger businesses were required to front load for 48 hours on January 1, 2017.